rayceramsay/nhl-goalie-height-analysis/README.md

 ## Website

-A website featuring online versions of my EDA and modelling notebooks, an interactive version of the report, and other interactive visualizations from the analysis can be found at [rayceramsay.github.io/nhl-goalie-height-analysis](https://rayceramsay.github.io/nhl-goalie-height-analysis/).
+You can explore online versions of my EDA and modelling notebooks, an interactive report, and additional visualizations at rayceramsay.github.io/nhl-goalie-height-analysis.